WanderLanka/accommodation-service/README.md

 # Accommodation Service

-A microservice for managing accommodations (hotels, resorts, guesthouses, homestays) and rooms in the WanderLanka travel platform.
+A microservice for managing accommodations (hotels, resorts, guesthouses, homestays) and rooms in the WanderLanka platform.
+It exposes public browsing endpoints and authenticated provider endpoints, and integrates with booking flows for room availability updates.

 ## Project Structure